 Potatoes 2 medium boiled and mashed

 Mustard seeds 1 tsp

 Sugar ½ tsp

 Dry red chutney

-In a cup add water, sugar and 1 tsp salt.
+In a cup add water, sugar and 1 teaspoon salt.
 Warm the water to 100-110 F, add yeast, mix and let the mixture stand for ten minutes till the yeast blooms.
-In a large mixing bowl, mix flour and 3 tbsp unsalted butter.
+In a large mixing bowl, mix flour and 3 tablespoon unsalted butter.

 Pour the frothy yeast mixture into this mixture and make a soft dough.
 Add little water if required and knead well.
 The mixture may be sticky at first, knead it well till it converts to a soft dough.
 Apply little oil over the dough and place it in a large bowl, cover it with a moist cloth and let stand for 45 minutes.